yoshidayasutaka/mcp/src/terraform-mcp-server/awslabs/terraform_mcp_server/static/TERRAFORM_WORKFLOW_GUIDE.md

 - **Cost Optimization**: Design resources to minimize costs while meeting requirements
 - **Operational Excellence**: Implement proper monitoring, logging, and observability
 - **Serverless-First**: Prefer serverless services when possible
-- **Infrastructure as Code**: Use Terraform to define all infrastructure
+- **Infrastructure as Code**: Define all infrastructure declaratively using Terraform (or Terragrunt where applicable)
 - **Regional Awareness**: Consider regional availability and constraints for services